MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/reveal.md

 ### Don't
 - Don’t use Reveal on static content (backgrounds, text)
-- Don't use Reveal on popups, flyouts or dropdowns
 - Don’t use Reveal in one-off, isolated situations
 - Don’t use Reveal on very large items (greater than 500epx)
 - Don’t use Reveal in security decisions, as it may draw attention away from the message you need to